MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves-query-columns.md

 8. Select **Connect**.
 9. If you're prompted to enable Parameterization for Always Encrypted queries, select **Enable**.

-For additional information, see [Enabling and disabling Always Encrypted for a database connection](always-encrypted-query-columns-ssms.md#en-dis).
+For more information, see [Enabling and disabling Always Encrypted for a database connection](always-encrypted-query-columns-ssms.md#en-dis).

 ### Prerequisites for running T-SQL statements using enclaves in Azure Data Studio